pydanny/pydanny.github.com/posts2015/09-12-titlecasing-markdown-sections.rst

    :target: http://www.pydanny.com/static/title-case.png

 Recently I've been writing a lot of Markdown.
 While not as sophisticated as ReStructuredText, it's simplicity is nice for accelerated writing.
-The problem is that I like to put section headings in *Title Case*.
+The problem is that I like to put section headings in *titlecase*.

-What do I mean by title case?
+What do I mean by titlecase?

 ::